spacebeam/research/web/spacebeam.org/content/pages/technology.md

 ## Code and documentation

-The source code lives at the expected GitHub organization at [spacebeam](https://github.com/spacebeam)
+The source code lives at the [spacebeam](https://github.com/spacebeam) GitHub organization.

-The [guide](https://github.com/spacebeam/guide/wiki) explains our environment and the community [website](https://spacebeam.org) links to our work process, read the rules and join us!
+The [guide](https://github.com/spacebeam/guide/wiki) explains our environment and the community [website](https://spacebeam.org) links to our work process, read the rules and join the adventure!